Chris145/GCD-Project-1/CodeBook.md

 ##Output Summary

-The output file contains a summary of the variables listed in the following section.
+The output file contains a summary of the variables listed in the Variable List section.
 Each variable has been grouped by the following :

 * Subject
 * Activity

 The statistical method used to summarise the data is "mean".
 NA values have been removed.

+##Transformations

+Various transformations had to be done to the data to produce the final result.

+* Originally, the Test and Train data were in two seperate files.
+These were combined into a single file during analysis (and are combined in the final result).

+* The original files also contained a much larger number of measurements.
+Only the Mean and Standard Deviation were chosen to be summised, and the end result reflects this.

+* The variable names were also cleaned, as originally they had symbols such as "()" and "-" which made the names difficult to read.

+* Activities were originally in a seperate file to the measurements, and also in numeric form rather than a text description.
+These activites were combined into a single file, and translated into the text description.

+* Finally, Subject was also not present in the original measurement files, and was combined in the analysis process.

 ##Variable List